US STOCKS-Energy rally boosts Wall St despite global growth woes

 “That is really what started the rally, when investors really started to come into the energy stocks.”

-Market participants also said bets on the Federal Reserve’s next move were giving stocks support.
-Fed officials will decide this week whether to make a critical change to their policy statement that would widen the door for interest rate hikes next year.
-In October, The Fed repeated that benchmark rates were unlikely to rise for a “considerable time.”

-CVS Health Corp, rose 3.8 percent to $94.14 after a strong 2015 forecast.
-3M lifted its dividend and was the top points gainer on the Dow industrials with a 2.2 percent advance.
+CVS Health Corp, up 4.8 percent to $94.14, led gains on the S&P 500 after a strong 2015 forecast.
+3M lifted its dividend and was the top gainer on the Dow industrials with a 2.5 percent advance.

-Boeing, up 2.4 percent at $124.95, was among the best performers after it raised its dividend and perked up its buyback program.
+Boeing, up 2.6 percent at $125.20, was among the best performers on the day after it raised its dividend and perked up its buyback program.